-The following are the various points of difference between absorption costing and marginal costing.
+The following points of difference between absorption costing and marginal costing.

 |Absorption Costing||Marginal Costing|

-When such stocks decrease, less profit is shown by absorption costing than marginal costing because under this technique of costing, closing stock are valued at higher figures as explained above in point (4), i.e., closing stock are valued at a total cost which is inclusive of variable cost and fixed cost.
+When such stocks decrease, less profit is shown by absorption costing than marginal costing because under this technique of costing; closing stock is valued at higher figures as explained above in point (4), i.e., closing stock is valued at a total cost which is inclusive of variable cost and fixed cost.

 The difference in profit as arrived at under absorption costing and marginal costing due to the difference in accounting for fixed overhead.
 The technique of marginal costing values closing stock at their variable costs and does not include an element of fixed costs.